victory-sokolov/loom-rs/README.md

 ## Why Loom?

-When working with AI assistants like Claude or GPT-4, you often need to show them UI/UX changes.
+When working with AI assistants like Claude, you often need to show them UI/UX changes.
 Traditional screen recording tools create large files that hit upload limits.
 Loom solves this by:

 - **Targeting specific windows** - Record only what you need, no desktop clutter
 - **Optimizing for LLMs** - Auto-compresses to H.264/720p, targeting <10MB per minute